alexmatiasas/Fraud-Detection-with-ML/README.md

 - ✅ Evaluate performance with metrics & plots
 - ✅ Deploy best model with FastAPI
 - ✅ Interact with the model through Swagger UI

+## 🌟 Highlights

+- 📊 Performed deep EDA in R and Python with statistical plots and correlation matrices.
+- 🤖 Built and compared 6 ML models (including stacking ensemble) with tuned hyperparameters.
+- 🧪 Implemented unit tests with `pytest` for model and preprocessing pipeline.
+- 🔌 Deployed model via FastAPI and documented with Swagger UI.

 ## 🛠️ Tech Stack